Background Information

 Exhibition Period

-The Pedestrian Access Mobility Plan (PAMP) for Moss Vale, Bowral and Mittagong is on public exhibition for a minimum period of 28 days from 8.30am Friday 21 March until 4.30pm Tuesday 22 April 2025.
+The Pedestrian Access Mobility Plan (PAMP) for Moss Vale, Bowral and Mittagong was recently on public exhibition from Friday 21 March until 4.30pm Tuesday 22 April 2025.

 Viewing the Documents